JTWWilson/resources/Networks.md

 - **Topologies**:
  - **Bus**: All nodes connected to a single cable with terminators at each end
 	  + Less cabling needed
 	    + Better for smaller networks
- - **Ring**: Nades connected to each other in a ring shap.
+ - **Ring**: Nodes connected to each other in a ring shape.
 Take it in turns to communitcate
-	  - Very cheap
+	  + Very cheap
- - **Star**: Noses all connect to a central hub or switch.
+ - **Star**: Nodes all connect to a central hub or switch.
 Used in most home broadband
-	  -  Easy to add further nodes
+	  + Easy to add further nodes